Developer’s Quick Start with the Ouster Python SDK

 >>> config.udp_port_imu = 7503

->>> config.operating_mode = client.OperatingMode.OPERATING_NORMAL
+>>> config.operating_mode = core.OperatingMode.OPERATING_NORMAL

->>> client.set_config(hostname, config, persist=True, udp_dest_auto = True)
+>>> sensor.set_config(hostname, config, persist=True, udp_dest_auto = True)

 When using a SensorPacketSource

-, provide a list of hostname/SensorConfig
+, provide a list of hostnames and optionally, list of SensorConfig

->>> source = client.SensorPacketSource([(hostname, config)])
+>>> source = sensor.SensorPacketSource([hostname], sensor_config=[config])

 >>> info = source.metadata